openthread/openthread/src/cli/README.md

 - count: The number of ICMPv6 Echo Requests to be sent.
 - interval: The interval between two consecutive ICMPv6 Echo Requests in seconds.
 The value may have fractional form, for example `0.5`.
 - hoplimit: The hoplimit of ICMPv6 Echo Request to be sent.
+- timeout: Time in seconds to wait for the final ICMPv6 Echo Reply after sending out the request.
+The value may have fractional form, for example `3.5`.

 ```bash
 > ping fdde:ad00:beef:0:558:f56b:d688:799